Dental Hygiene and Dental Therapy

 PLUS ONE of the following options:

-A degree in relevant scientific subject.
+A degree in a relevant Science subject.

 Proof of all qualifications will be required.